-Did you know that the state of Arizona loses millions of dollars a year in revenue from Arizona residents who register their vehicles in other states or countries, or fail to renew their registration?
+Arizona loses millions of dollars a year in revenue from Arizona residents who register their vehicles in other states or countries, or fail to renew their registrations.

-The loss of this revenue affects many state, county and city programs for highway and road expansion, maintenance as well as county, city and town general funds.
+This loss of revenue affects many state, county and city transportation programs, as well as other services.

-State law requires that you obtain an Arizona vehicle registration and driver license, immediately if any of the following applies.
+State law requires that you obtain an Arizona vehicle registration and driver license, immediately, if any of the following apply:

 - You work in Arizona (other than for seasonal agricultural work).

 - You are registered to vote in Arizona.

 - You place children in school without paying the tuition rate of a nonresident.

 - You have a business that has an office in Arizona and that bases and operates vehicles in this state.

 - You obtain a state license or pay school tuition fees at the same rate as an Arizona resident.